-This vibrant and dynamic community at our campuses in Segovia and Madrid produces a daily flow of ideas and experiences among talented young people, resulting in constant initiatives and extracurricular activities, and an extensive range of clubs focused on different sports, and social and academic activities.
+The vibrant and dynamic community at our campus fosters a constant flow of ideas and experiences among our talented young people.
+Together, they create new initiatives and take part in extracurricular activities through our extensive range of clubs.

-We know that the choice of university is a major decision for both the student and his or her parents.
-That is why we want to offer our help so that you, as parents, can help guide your sons and daughters in making the right choice, one that encompasses their interests and aspirations, and guarantees the best career opportunities in the future.
-We are here to help you discover everything IE University has to offer.
+We know that choosing a university is a major decision for both students and their parents.
+That’s why we want to offer our help so that you, as parents, can help guide your sons and daughters in making the right choice, one that encompasses their interests and aspirations, and guarantees the best career opportunities.
+We’re here to help you discover everything IE University has to offer.

-IE University publishes a newsletter that includes all news relating to the university.
-It also includes news of campus life in Segovia and Madrid, students' extracurricular events and activities, projects, internships, and exchanges.
-Furthermore, it contains news, videos, and interviews showcasing the well-rounded education and environment that are an integral part of our students' personal and academic development.
+IE University publishes a newsletter that covers all our latest news, as well as news of campus life, students' extracurricular activities, projects, internships, and exchanges.
+It also contains videos and interviews showcasing the comprehensive educational environment that is so integral to our students' personal and academic development.

 Ideas Magazine is the IE alumni publication.
-With a readership of over 55,000 alumni, it features articles on each of the disciplines offered at IE: Business, Law, International Relations, Communications, Organizational Psychology, and Architecture.
-Ever since it was launched, over 30 years ago, it has included interviews with and testimonials from outstanding leaders, major players, and opinion-makers who have passed through the lecture halls of IE. It also features general news about IE and its departments, as well as news of alumni, events, appointments, companies and experiences.
+With a readership of over 55,000 alumni, it features articles on each of the disciplines offered at IE: Business, Law, International Relations, Communications, Organizational Psychology and Architecture.
+It was launched over 30 years ago and continues to feature interviews and testimonials from outstanding leaders, major players, and opinion makers who have passed through the lecture halls of IE. It also features general news about IE and its departments, as well as news of alumni, events, appointments, companies and experiences.